Zeeshan-R9/MYSQLNotes/README.md

 ### Composit Primary Key

 ### Indexes provide an efficient way to access the values of the rows and since
-### applications typically use keys to access the data so an index is
+### applications typically use keys to access the data so an index is automatically
+### create for each we define.